datalad-handbook/book/docs/basics/101-124-sharethirdparty.rst

 Sharing datasets: Third party infrastructure
 --------------------------------------------

-The sections :ref:`sharelocal1` and :ref:`yoda_project` already
-outlined two common setups for sharing datasets:
+From the sections :ref:`sharelocal1` and :ref:`yoda_project` you already know about two common setups for sharing datasets:

-The first was between users on a common, shared computational infrastructure such as an :term:`SSH server`.
+The first was between users on a common, shared computational infrastructure such as an :term:`SSH server`, as the situation you experienced with a "simulated" roommate.
 In this case, sharing was easy via a simple :command:`datalad install` command with a path to where the dataset lies.

-In the second case, we shared the ``midterm_project`` dataset via :term:`GitHub`.
+In the second case, you shared your ``midterm_project`` dataset via :term:`GitHub`.
-In this endeavour you noticed that the files stored in :term:`git-annex` (among others, the results of your analysis, ``pairwise_comparisons.png`` and ``prediction_report.csv``) were not shared via GitHub.
+In this endeavour, you noticed that the files stored in :term:`git-annex` (among others, the results of your analysis, ``pairwise_comparisons.png`` and ``prediction_report.csv``) were not shared via GitHub.
 There was meta data about their file availability, but a